 It’s easy for birthdays that fall in December to get lost amid the hustle and bustle of Christmas preparations.
-If your child has a December birthday, adopt one of these themes that celebrates the season while still highlighting the birthday as the main event!
+If your child has a December birthday, adopt one of these themes that celebrates the season while still highlighting their birthday as the main event!

 Walking in a Winter Wonderland

 If you live in a cool climate, there’s no better inspiration for this party than looking out your own back door!

-- To Do: If you’re lucky enough to live near a ski resort or ice skating rink, gather a small group of your son or daughter’s close friends together for snow tubing, skating, skiing or snowboarding.
-Or, if there’s snow outside, create an age-appropriate outdoor activity; it could be as simple as examining snowflakes with little ones or hosting a sledding contest for pre-teens.
+- To Do: If you live near a ski resort or ice skating rink, gather a small group of your son or daughter’s close friends for a day of snow tubing, skating, skiing or snowboarding.
+Or, if there’s snow outside, host age-appropriate outdoor activities.
+If you live in warmer climates, create the magic of the season indoors by crafting gingerbread houses, making ornaments or decorating cookies.

-- For Party Favors: Give guests their own take-home hot cocoa kit, complete with hot chocolate mix, a mug and mini marshmallows.
+- Party Favors: Give guests their own take-home hot cocoa kit, complete with hot chocolate mix, a mug and mini marshmallows.

 Let it Snow, Man!